Genuine and spurious (non-)ergodicity in single particle tracking: Conclusions

 Ergodicity of a random process leads to the independence of the property of interest on initial conditions at long times, and is an asymptotic property.
 However, the MSD is an ensemble mean of the very first increment of the process, between $t=0$ (which may be the preparation time of the system, when the initial condition applies) and $t= \Delta$.
 It may keep an explicit dependence on the initial condition, and be different from the time average even for a process which is ergodic according to a precise mathematical definition, as we have shown considering a particular example of the OUP.
 Moreover, a pre-requisite of ergodicity of a random process is its stationarity, so that applying the criterion to a nonstationary process cannot lead to any strict conclusions on its ergodicity or breaking thereof.

 In the present article we discuss the MSD-TAMSD criterion and propose a new ramification based on the comparison of the ensemble mean of the increments of the process (MSI) with the TAMSD.
 Different from the MSD, the MSI is averaged over both the ensemble of motions, and the initial time $t$ of the measurement interval $(t, t+\Delta)$.
-For stationary processes, and for nonstationry processes with stationary (or asymptotically stationary) increments, the equality of MSI and TAMSD signifies the ergodicity of the \textit{increments} of the process.
+For stationary processes, and for nonstationary processes with stationary (or asymptotically stationary) increments, the equality of MSI and TAMSD signifies the ergodicity of the \textit{increments} of the process.

 The proposed statistical measure of the MSI offers a robust and consistent framework for the evaluation of genuine (non-)ergodicity of increments in both stationary and nonstationary processes.

 To show this, we consider several examples covering a broad field of processes typically used as models for biological motions, see Table \ref{tab} in which we summarize the results about the behavior of the MSD, MSI and TAMSD.

 Our detailed discussion of (non-)ergodicity in the context of stochastic time series clarifies some ambiguities in the current literature and will be of immediate relevance for the statistical analysis of SPT data from experiment and simulations.